qonversion/qonversion-ios-sdk/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
+iOS 9+

 ## Installation

 Qonversion is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod 'Qonversion'